EdwardChamberlain/bambutton/README.md

 ### Recommended: Setup Assistant GUI

 Most users should use the setup assistant GUI.
-Release builds will include this as a Windows `.exe`, so users will not need to install Python, `mpremote`, or `esptool` themselves.
+Release builds will be published so users will not need to install Python, `mpremote`, or `esptool` themselves.

 The GUI guides the user through:

-- Selecting the correct MicroPython firmware `.bin`.
+- Selecting the MicroPython firmware `.bin`.
 - Selecting a connected ESP32-C3 board.
 - Entering Bambuddy API connection details.
 - Fetching printers from Bambuddy and choosing by friendly name.
 - Setting the LED pin, button pin, Wi-Fi SSID, and Wi-Fi password.
-- Flashing firmware and project files.
+- Flashing firmware and required code.
-- Pushing settings-only updates later.
+- Pushing settings-only updates.

 ### Advanced: Manual Flashing